Answered By: Rachel Willard Last Updated: May 18, 2016 Views: 1145

-For more content-specific resources on the premise or prospectus, take a look at the left-hand sidebar on the webpage of the Office of Student Research Administration (part of the Center for Research Quality), and select your program.
+For more content-specific resources on the premise or prospectus, take a look at the left-hand sidebar on the webpage of the Office of Student Research Administration (part of the Office of Research and Doctoral Services), and select your program.

 - For further capstone-specific resources, feel free to peruse the Doctoral Capstone Resources website as well.